Pandabeswar

-Pandabeswar (also spelled Pandaveswar) is an administrative centre in Pandabeswar CD Block in Durgapur subdivision of Paschim Bardhaman district in the state of West Bengal, India.
+Pandabeswar (also spelled Pandaveswar) is a neighborhood, a community development block and an administrative centre in Pandabeswar CD Block in the city of Durgapur of Paschim Bardhaman district in the state of West Bengal, India.

 Geography

 Police station

 Pandabeswar police station has jurisdiction over Pandabeswar CD Block.
 The area covered is 161 km2 and the population covered is 176,445.

 CD Block HQ

 The headquarters of Pandabeswar CD Block are located at Pandabeswar.